 The inner $R\approx0.4$\rfive\;of the cluster has been extensively studied in X-rays.
 Early observations with the EXOSAT and ASCA X-ray telescopes \citep[e.g.,][]{1988hydra,1996ascahydra,2001ascahydra} revealed that the X-ray emission in the core is dominated by the two central galaxies, NGC~3311 and NGC~3309, and the cluster appears to be relaxed.
 They further reported a total mass (calculated assuming hydrostatic equilibrium) of $M_\mathrm{tot}\approx10^{14}\thinspace M_\odot$ and flat temperature and metallicity profiles within $R=\ang{;20}$, with average values of $k_\mathrm{B}T\approx3.2$\thinspace\unit{keV} and $Z\approx0.3\thinspace Z_\odot$, respectively.
 Similar results were also obtained by \citet{2000hydra} using ROSAT PSPC data.
-In the next decade, several studies utilized Chandra's superior angular resolution and XMM-Newton's large effective area to study the X-ray emission from the ICM in detail. \citet{2002hydra} reported that the central galaxies were noted to have small extents (<\ang{;;20}) but showed no signs of mutual stripping.
+In the next decade, several studies utilized \textit{Chandra}'s superior angular resolution and \textit{XMM-Newton}'s large effective area to study the X-ray emission from the ICM in detail. \citet{2002hydra} reported that the central galaxies were noted to have small extents (<\ang{;;20}), but showed no signs of mutual stripping.
 They also confirmed that the ICM exhibited a relaxed morphology.
-Following that, \mbox{\citet{2004hydra,2006xmmhydra}} observed a peak in the temperature profile of the previously believed isothermal ICM at $R=\ra[angle-symbol-over-decimal]{;2.25}$, followed by a 30\% decline in the outskirts.
-They also reported that the concentration of matter in the central surface brightness cusp is localized within the inner $R=\ra[angle-symbol-over-decimal]{;3.23}$.
+Later, \mbox{\citet{2004hydra,2006xmmhydra}} observed a peak in the temperature profile of the previously believed isothermal ICM at $R=\ang[angle-symbol-over-decimal]{;2.25}$, followed by a 30\% decline in the outskirts.
+They also reported that the concentration of matter in the central surface brightness cusp is localized within the inner $R=\ang[angle-symbol-over-decimal]{;3.23}$.
 Moreover, they detected the ram-pressure stripped halo of \mbox{NGC 3311}, which yielded a high metallicity of $Z=1.5\thinspace Z_\odot$ and an iron mass of $1.9\times10^{7}\thinspace M_\odot$ within $R\lesssim\ang{;5}$.
-Last but not least, \citet{2007hydra} used two Suzaku pointings to extend their analysis until $R=\ang{;27}$ towards the east and observed a similar decline in the temperature profile as \mbox{\citet{2004hydra,2006xmmhydra}}.
+Last but not least, \citet{2007hydra} used two \textit{Suzaku} pointings to extend their analysis until $R=\ang{;27}$ toward the east and observed a decline in the temperature profile similar to that found by \mbox{\citet{2004hydra,2006xmmhydra}}.
 In the central $R=\ang{;5}$, their temperature profile displayed a flat top, which they believed to be an initial phase of a CC.
 Furthermore, they observed a decline of about 50\% in the abundance profiles of heavier elements such as Si, S, and Fe. \\